fetchrobotics/docs/source/manipulation.rst

 Tutorial: Manipulation
 ======================

-Once you have Fetch running, you can start moving the arm with MoveIt!
+Once you have Fetch running, you can start moving the arm with MoveIt.

 Getting Started Demo
 --------------------

-The easiest way to run MoveIt! is to run the demo launch file, which does not require any simulator or robot and brings up a fully configured RVIZ instance:
+The easiest way to run MoveIt is to run the demo launch file, which does not require any simulator or robot and brings up a fully configured RVIZ instance: